Jawad-Ntefeh/Amazon-Product-Details-WebScraper/README.md

   ```python
   input_element.send_keys("<Your Search Query>" + Keys.ENTER)
   ```
-- Adjust `product_index` to set the number of products to scrape.
+- Adjust `if product_index < 3` to set the number of products to scrape.

 ## Notes